rsdoiel/antenna/archives/2025/planet_2025.28.md

 date: 2025-07-14, from: RTÉ News

-Five young children were rescued by off-duty nurses after they got into difficulty off a beach in Co Down.
+Five children, all members of the same family, have been rescued from the sea off a beach in Co Down.

 <br>